EOEPCA/deployment-guide/docs/prerequisites/container-registry.md

 ***
 ## Introduction

-The Container Registry is a key part of the EOEPCA+ ecosystem.
-It stores and distributes container images for application development and deployment.
-We use Harbor, an open-source container registry, to efficiently manage images for applications on the platform, including those from the Application Hub or running within the Processing building block.
+This guide uses Harbor, an open-source container registry, to manage images for applications on the platform, including those from the Application Hub or running within the Processing building block.

 Key features of Harbor include: